Logan Paul, YouTube Star, Apologizes As Critics Slam Video Showing Dead Body

 YouTube star Laci Green wrote, "logan paul exploiting a suicide victim in Japan to the tune of 6M+ views while youtube demonetizes students protesting in Iran is a perfect example of what a sociopathic garbage fire youtube has become. this industry has no soul left. byeee."

+On Tuesday, Logan Paul released a video apology saying that the encounter in the forest had been unplanned, adding, "I should have never posted the video; I should have put the cameras down, stopped recording what we were going through.
+There's a lot of things I should have done differently, but I didn't.
+And for that, from the bottom of my heart, I am sorry."

-The video and apology come as Logan Paul has also been criticized for mocking Japanese culture during his visit to the country.
+The apologies come as Paul has also been criticized for mocking Japanese culture during his visit to the country.
 At the end of the first of those videos shot in Japan, Paul said, "Literally this place is content gold."

 The day before he published the suicide forest video, Logan Paul had written on Twitter, "tomorrow's vlog will be the craziest and most real video I've ever uploaded."